David Nelson (actor): Acting

+From the 1970s through 1990 Nelson had roles in Smash-Up on Interstate 5, Up In Smoke, The Love Boat, High School U.S.A., and A Family for Joe.
+Nelson's last film appearance was in the 1990 film Cry-Baby.

+Directing and producing

+Nelson directed episodes of The Adventures of Ozzie and Harriet, O.K.
+Crackerby!, Ozzie's Girls and Goodnight, Beantown.
+He directed several films, including Childish Things, Death Screams and Last Plane Out.

+In 1973 he was the producer of Ozzie's Girls, a spinoff/revival of The Adventures of Ozzie and Harriet.

-Personal life
+Personal life and death

 Nelson had two sons—Daniel Blair and James Eric from his first marriage with June Blair, which ended in divorce.
 He later adopted two sons and a daughter—John, Eric, and Teri—during his second marriage to Yvonne Huston.

-Death

-Nelson died on January 11, 2011, in Century City, California, from complications of colon cancer.
+Nelson died on January 11, 2011, in Century City, California, of complications of colon cancer.